anthonyalvarez/mws-restaurant-stage-3a/README.md

 * **IndexedDB** is used with the help of Jake Archibald's **idb** library.
 Kudos to Jake!

-* Review Form submission and Favourite a restaurant features are built with custom **Background sync**.
+* The "Review Form submission" and "Favourite a restaurant" features are built with custom **Background sync**.
 Even if user enters data while offline, The data is stored into IndexedDB while offline and then it goes to server.
-Online and Offline events were tracked carefully!
+Online and Offline events were tracked carefully! **Progressive Web Application (PWA)**

 * A generic Toast class was created from scratch alongwith css for informing users when they are online or offline.
 If user comes back online from offline state, the **background sync** for the specific tasks which user did are run and a toast message is shown in the app when the tasks finish syncing with the server.